Characters: Huntress (Helena Wayne), "Dick Grayson," John Grayson

 Review: There's no dancing around the fact that this annual exists for the sole purpose of justifying "Dick Grayson" as Batman to the reader.
 If I'm completely honest, I'm not sure who DC is trying to sell this character to.
 As a Justice Society fan, I can safely say for myself that I don't buy Earth-2 or Justice Society comics for Batman.
 As a fan of the Earth-2 Dick Grayson from the pre-Crisis era, this placeholder of a character doesn't hold any candles to the original.
 A lot of that has to do with the fact that this artificial construct of a character lacks much of the original charm, character development, and history I associate with the pre-Crisis Dick Grayson.

-As a female reader, I also can't overlook the institutional sexism that factored into DC's decision to rob Helena Wayne of her own story for a male-centric narrative that has as much originality as white bread.
+As a female reader, I also can't overlook the institutional sexism that factored into DC's decision to rob Helena Wayne of her own story for the same white male narrative that has as much originality as white bread.
 As a DC Comics fan, I feel particularly insulted that DC thinks they can just create a brand new character to fill the bat suit, and that I'll be instantly sold on him because he happens to share a name with Dick Grayson.
-But even if you put all of that aside, the story itself still fails to justify why an usurper character deserves to inherit the Batman legacy (especially at Helena's expense) because there is significant disconnect between believable character motivation and the character's established history in the current continuity.
+But even if you put all of that aside, the story itself still fails to justify why an usurper character deserves to uphold the Batman legacy (especially at Helena's expense) because there is significant disconnect between believable character motivation and the character's established history in the current continuity.
 At best, the publisher relies on the reader's pre-existing knowledge of pre-Crisis Earth-2 history to be "sold" on the idea, but even then, it doesn't begin to produce the same flavour.

 For context, let's talk history for a minute.
 With the pre-Crisis version of the Earth-2 Dick Grayson, it was easy for the reader to understand why it was important to him to take over the Batman identity following Bruce's death.
 From Dick's perspective, Bruce was like a second father to him.
 He took him in when he was orphaned at 8 years of age and raised him like a son.
 Though Bruce was never able to legally adopt Dick, he was still more than a legal guardian to him, and he was more than a mentor.
 This was the man who watched him grow up and taught him everything he knew.
 Bruce's influence throughout Dick's life made him the person he later became as an adult.